 The Historical Archives of the European Union offers tailored educational programmes for students of all ages, from primary through university.
-Our projects focus on the original documents that are held at the Archives to introduce students to important themes around the history and current developments of European integration and citizenship.
-Students are engaged in an active, dialogic learning process that layers historical overviews, primary document analysis and active debate.
+Our program focuses on the original documents that are held at the Archives to introduce students to important themes around the history and current developments of European integration and European institutions.
+The program creates social spaces for interactive reflection, discussion and learning about issues around Europe, democracy and citizenship.

 Click on the links below for the full details of the educational offers for each level of school (in Italian):

 You can download and print the publications on this website yourself.

 - One hard copy: You may order one hard copy per publication via the EU Bookshop.
 Most of the publications are free of charge.